James203/algo-pihole/README.md

 [![TravisCI Status](https://api.travis-ci.com/rodeodomino/algo.svg?branch=master)](https://travis-ci.com/rodeodomino/algo/)

-This is a fork of @trailofbits amazing work with Algo, replacing their local dnsmasq ad blocking with Pi-hole.
+This is a fork of @trailofbits amazing work with Algo, replacing their local dnsmasq ad blocking with Pi-hole with @dan-v's Pi-hole code.

 In addition to installing Pi-hole, it: